Funded by Senate Bill 1407

 September 8, 2010: Public meeting held.

-On December 15, 2010, the AOC filed a Notice of Determination, thereby completing the CEQA process.
+On December 15, 2010, Judicial Council staff filed a Notice of Determination, thereby completing the CEQA process.

 Skidmore, Owings & Merrill, LLP